Our community partners

 This project has been developed in response to the specific aims of our partners to support and expand community stewardship of the reefs by increasing resource user knowledge and understanding of coral reef ecosystems, thereby allowing local people to become more involved in the protection and sustainable use of their marine resources.

-Our marine conservation project has been developed with the permission of the local community of Dawasamu District and with the assistance of FLMMA and the Department of Fisheries.
+Our marine conservation project has been developed with the permission of the local community of Dawasamu District.
 We are also developing new eco-tourism projects in the region that will hopefully attract the UK and USA tourism market and create employment opportunities for the local community.

 ‘Kava’ plays an important role in Fijian culture and the ‘sevusevu’ ceremony provides a fascinating insight into village etiquette.
 After the kava has been pounded by hand, it is mixed with water and then offered to the Chief or most prominent member of the community in a polished coconut shell, then it is passed between the visitors until it is finished.